stadium-software/repeater-datagrid/custom-filters.md

 # Custom Filters
 Custom filters can be created by

-1. Adding suitable input controls to the page for the user
+1. Adding input controls to the page to enable users to capture filter criteria
-2. Passing the values to the query or API call
+2. Passing user-provided filter criteria to the query or API call
 3. Using the provided values in a "WHERE" clause
+4. Returning filtered datasets in the "initialise" script

 ## StadiumFilterData Queries (filtered)
 Both, the "TotalRecords" query and the "Select" query require the addition of a "WHERE" clause.
 The specific filter options provided to the user will determine which parameters are required in the "WHERE" clause of the query.